saxdan-lang/saxdan-lang.github.io/grammar.md

 > Ik hav **nit** lesen et kwick in den skule disdag.
 > *“I have not read that book quickly in the school on Tuesday.”*

 *(In summary, if you say “I have read,” you place **nit** after “hav” and any pronoun, just before the rest of the sentence.
 This is a slight difference from English, where we typically say “I have not read,” placing “not” immediately after “have.”
-In Germanisch, the pattern is similar but the exact position of **nit** may differ slightly.)*
+In Saxdan, the pattern is similar but the exact position of **nit** may differ slightly.)*

 <a href="#derivation"><h2 id="derivation">Derivation</h2></a>

-Germanisch uses many affixes (prefixes and suffixes) to create new words, much like English does, but often in a more regular way.
+Saxdan uses many affixes (prefixes and suffixes) to create new words, much like English does, but often in a more regular way.

 | Affix  | Meaning/Use                          | Example                 |
 |--------|---------------------------------------|-------------------------|